 As of May 2014, the U.S. Department of Health and Human Services estimates that more than 8 million people have selected an insurance plan through the Health Insurance Marketplace, many of whom will need services for mental and/or substance use disorders.
-Additionally, among the 48 states reporting both June 2014 enrollment data and data from July–September of 2013, approximately 7.2 million additional individuals enrolled in Medicaid and Children’s Health Insurance, a 12.4% increase over the average monthly enrollment for July through September of 2013.
+Additionally, among the 48 states reporting both June 2014 enrollment data and data from July–September of 2013, approximately 7.2 million additional individuals enrolled in Medicaid and Children’s Health Insurance, a 12.4% increase over the average monthly enrollment for that time period.
 Rates of uninsured individuals are expected to continue to drop in the coming years.

-Through facilitated learning networks and self-paced online courses, SAMHSA’s BHbusiness Plus helps providers increase their capacity in eight critical areas:
+Through facilitated learning networks and self-paced online courses, SAMHSA’s BHbusiness Plus helps providers increase their capacity in nine critical areas:

 - Strategic Business Decision Making—Providers explore their organizations’ strengths and weaknesses in the marketplace and identify the best focus for making change.

 - Exploring Affiliations, Mergers, and Acquisitions—Providers consider various business models from shared administrative services agreements through full mergers of two or more organizations.